ATTORNEYS REPRESENTING CLIENTS IN LANCASTER, PA & YORK, PA

-One difference is settlements awarded to a minor must be approved by the court.
+One difference is settlements are approved by the court.
 This requires the lawyer to file a petition stating the terms of the settlement and why it is in line with the best interest of the child.
-The court may or may not require a hearing to question the parties involved before approving the petition.
+The court may or may not require a hearing to question the parties involved in approving the petition.

-Another big difference in child injury cases when compared to adult cases is the cap on attorney’s fees.
-Even where caps are not typically enforced by the court, they will almost certainly be in a child injury case.
-This is to ensure the child gets the maximum settlement they are entitled to.
+Another big difference in child injury cases, when compared to adult cases, is the cap on attorney’s fees.
+This ensures the child gets the maximum settlement.

 The child injury lawyers at Hagelgans & Veronis have experience handling all aspects of cases involving personal injuries to children.

 There is never a charge to talk to one of our child injury attorneys.
 We work for your family on a contingent-fee basis, meaning we don’t charge a dime unless we win your claim.
 Call to schedule your free consultation at (717) 295-7009.